 10) All weapons are to be cleared by the R.C.O or a nominated R.O before removal from the firing point.
 It is also advisable to insert a “breach flag” when a rifle is not in use.

-11) On hearing the command 'Stop stop stop' or another signal (made clear in the Range brief) such as a whistle, all shooters must immediately cease fire, make the weapon safe (retract bolt, remove ammunition from chamber, remove magazine, apply safety if present etc) and await further command/s regarding safety for all shooters.
+11) On hearing the command 'Stop stop stop' or another signal (made clear in the Range brief) such as a whistle, all shooters must immediately cease fire, put the weapon on the ground, and stand away from the weapon.
+The R.C.O will then issue further command/s regarding safety for all shooters.

 It is very important that you understand the above and carry out requests from the Range Conducting Officer, as we must be seen to be responsible people.
 The future of your shooting is at stake, as well as the integrity of shooting clubs using military ranges.